foundata/guidelines/shell-scripting-style-guide.md

 - Use `readonly` for constants and configuration values.
 - Use `local` for function-local variables (note: not POSIX, but widely supported).
-- Use `set -u` and initialize variables before use.
 - Use meaningful, descriptive variable names.